John MarshallAssociate Professor of Art and Design

-John Marshall’s creative and scholarly work is design research that results in both exhibitions and publications.
-Marshall’s research interests include: digital fabrication, tangible user interfaces, design methods, problem-based learning and communication between cross-disciplinary design teams.
+John Marshall is an associate professor of architecture at the University of Michigan’s Taubman College of Architecture and Urban Planning.
+He also holds a joint appointment as an associate professor of art and design at U-M’s Penny W. Stamps School of Art & Design, where he directs the MDes Integrative Design program.
+Marshall’s creative and scholarly work is design research that results in both exhibitions and publications.
+His research interests include digital fabrication, tangible user interfaces, design methods, problem-based learning, and communication between cross-disciplinary design teams.

 Marshall’s studio practice involves a recursive process where multiple stakeholders work together to realize shared goals.
-Since 1998, Marshall has co-directed rootoftwo, LLC – a hybrid design studio.
-In 2014, rootoftwo partnered with DAUB (design; architecture; urbanism; building) to create r+d LAB, LLC located at the corner of 4th and Huron in downtown Ann Arbor.
+Since 1998, Marshall has co-directed rootoftwo LLC, a hybrid design studio.
+In 2014, rootoftwo partnered with DAUB (design; architecture; urbanism; building) to create r+d LAB LLC in downtown Ann Arbor.

-Previously, Marshall worked as part of a collaborative product development team at consumer baby products manufacturer Evenflo Company, Inc. During this time Marshall was instrumental in transitioning the company to a rapid prototyping-based product development process.
-He has also taught 3D design at Leeds College of Art & Design in the UK.
+Previously, Marshall worked as part of a collaborative product development team at baby products manufacturer Evenflo Company Inc. During that time, Marshall was instrumental in transitioning the company to a rapid prototyping-based product development process.

-Marshall received a B.A.
-(Hons) from Glasgow School of Art; an M.F.A. from Ohio State University; an M.A. from Manchester Metropolitan University; and a Ph.D. from Robert Gordon University.
+Marshall received a Bachelor of Arts (with honors) from Glasgow School of Art, a Master of Fine Arts from The Ohio State University, a Master of Arts from Manchester Metropolitan University, and a PhD from Robert Gordon University.